 Several states have enacted their own regulations for limiting the heavy metal contents on different products, such as electrical and electronic products, food contact products, and packaging.

-RoHS stands for Restriction on the use of certain Hazardous Substances and was initially introduced in the European Union to regulate heavy metal content in electrical and electronic equipment.
+The Restriction of Hazardous Substances (RoHS) Directive was initially introduced in the European Union to regulate heavy metal content in electrical and electronic equipment.

-Several states in the United States refer to the EU RoHS Directive as a blueprint and have developed their own legislation concerning heavy metals content and disposal methods of electrical and electronic equipment, including:
+Several states in the United States refer to the EU RoHS Directive as a blueprint and have developed their own legislation concerning heavy metals content and disposal methods of some electrical and electronic equipment.
+These states include:

 - New York